bwittmann/NavPy/README.md

 ### rto_localization
 #### Description
 This package contains the rto_localization node, which is responsible for localizing the robot in a map.
 When the rto_localization is launched it requests the map from the rto_map_server.
-For localizing the robot a Monte Carlo localization algorithm is used.
+For localizing the robot a Monte Carlo localization algorithm is used.<br>
 The navigation is stack is able to work in a dynamic environment.
 Obstacles which are not part of the map will reduce the accuracy of the Monte Carlo localization.
 Therefore the map is updated by the rto_costmap_generator.
 The performance of the Monte Carlo localization is measured by the averaged error of all particles.
 After each iteration this error is calculated and decides whether the pose of the robot is measured by the Monte Carlo localization or odometry.
 If the error is smaller than a given threshold the estimated pose of the Monte Carlo localization is used.
 Otherwise, the estimated pose from the last iteration is updated according to the relative motion between these two iterations.
 The relative motion is received from the odometry.
 This is especially important when the robot senses a dynamic obstacle which is not yet included in the map.
 Such situations can be seen in the following.
 The localization relies on the odometry when it passes a dynamic obstacle solely by using the local planer in gif ... or by recalculating a new path in gif ... .